 Average trait covariance differed between models (t921 = 2.147, p = 0.032; Fig. 6), with Gaussian models carrying very little genetic covariance amongst traits (0.014 ± 0.005), and House-of-Cards models carrying slightly more (-3.616 ± 1.691).
 Increasing additive effect size from low to high in Gaussian models led to slight declines in covariance (a decrease of 0.039 ± 0.005; t921 = 7.526, p < 0.0001; Fig. 6A).
 No significant effect of increasing additive effect size on covariance was seen in House-of-Cards models (t921 = 1.937, p = 0.129).
 The difference in response to additive effect size between models was marginally insignificant (t921 = -1.929, p = 0.054).
+Figure 7 shows the effects of increasing additive effect variance and Continuum of Alleles model type on covariance.

 These analyses therefore suggest that additive variance and covariance are rather robust under House-of-Cards models, and less so under Gaussian models.
 Additive effect size in particular seems important to understanding the interplay between adaptation and additive variance.
 To analyze the underlying cause of these variances, covariances, and by extension, distance to the phenotypic optimum, we need to study the underlying allelic effect size distributions of the models.
 We compared the means, variances, kurtosis, and count of mutations contributing to these distributions across models to understand the mutational limitations imposed by genetic architectures under the two CoA models.